Gfoisy1986/GF-NetStack/README.md

 ## As Freedos support Freebasic natively and like fortran, need the network stack....

 ## Project GUIL-OS will be put to ours project archive as we aim a portable SDK...

+## The actual Guil-OS will be repalce by our Freedos program - Windows manager like

+- (SDK Shell / New IDE / Web Browser / Fossil vcs ! / Runtime output) all in one...

+## Mapping of the full project is incoming...

 ---

 <details>